 History Is Written By Those With Power

 Lately, we’ve seen lots of discussions around “cancel culture” in the media, as if it’s something new.
-Cancel culture is the practice of group shaming a celebrity or company as a result of a particular behavior in which they were engaged (or accused of being engaged) when that behavior is deemed to be bad or unfavorable by the accusers.
+Cancel culture is the practice of group shaming a person or entity as a result of a particular behavior in which they were engaged (or accused of being engaged) when that behavior is deemed to be bad or unfavorable by the accusers.

 We’ve seen a related version of cancel culture as statues and monuments are taken down of historic figures whose behavior is no longer acceptable under today’s standards.
 In some cases, it’s debatable whether their behavior was even acceptable in their own time.
 These people’s “formidable” positions in history are being culturally cancelled through removal of their statues to reflect that their historic actions are objectionable and offensive.